top of page

 Day Three: Luigi Mangione’s Pre-trial Suppression Hearings

-• Writer: Lena NW
+• Writer: Lena Weissbrot

-Lena NW
+Lena Weissbrot

 • Dec 4, 2025

-• 3 min read
+• 4 min read

-One year after the killing of UnitedHealthcare CEO Brian Thompson, Luigi Mangione sat quietly in a Manhattan courtroom Thursday as prosecutors played body camera footage, 911 audio, and testimony surrounding the moments leading up to his arrest inside a McDonald’s in Altoona, Pennsylvania.
+Inside the courtroom, the atmosphere felt more exhausted than explosive by the third day of hearings, though the tension never fully disappeared.
+Luigi Mangione sat quietly at the defense table Thursday morning as prosecutors played body camera footage, 911 audio, and testimony surrounding the moments leading up to his arrest inside a McDonald’s in Altoona, Pennsylvania.
+From the gallery, the room remained intensely attentive throughout the proceedings, with reporters typing continuously as footage played across courtroom monitors.

 The hearing, now several days into a sprawling suppression fight over evidence in the state murder case, focused heavily on police interactions with Mangione before officers informed him of his right to remain silent.
 Throughout the morning, Mangione appeared intensely focused on the proceedings, periodically leaning over the defense table to examine documents and take notes as video from his Dec.
-9, 2024 arrest played across courtroom monitors.
+9, 2024 arrest played across the courtroom screens.

 At the center of Thursday’s arguments was nearly twenty minutes of police questioning before Miranda warnings were administered.
 Prosecutors showed footage from Altoona Police Officer Tyler Frye’s body camera, capturing officers approaching Mangione at a McDonald’s after a manager called 911 reporting that a customer resembled the “CEO shooter from New York.”